Uncle: Jacob Blake being treated at Illinois rehab center

 “He’s doing well,” Justin Blake said.
 “He’s getting mentally stronger and physically stronger. … He’s still paralyzed.
 He’s entering therapy at a rehab center, trying to get his strength and body in whatever best condition that is to push forward.”

-CNN first reported Blake’s release, and the attorney Patrick Cafferty said he was being treated at a spinal-injury center in Chicago.
+CNN first reported Blake’s release, with attorney Patrick Cafferty saying he was being treated at a spinal injury center in Chicago.
 He declined to give more details and his office referred AP’s calls to another law firm handling Blake’s case that didn’t immediately return a message.

 Justin Blake said his nephew is an in-patient at the rehabilitation center.